eteeXR/etee-Python-API/README.md

 ### Hardware Setup

 To get started, [set up the hardware][url-documentation-setup-hw].
-This involves connecting the device dongle to your PC or laptop, and turning ON the controllers.
-You will know they are connected if the device dongle keeps blinking in the following pattern: pink-pink-blue.
+This involves connecting the eteeDongle to your PC or laptop, and turning ON the eteeControllers.
+You will know they are connected if the eteeDongle keeps blinking in the following pattern: pink-pink-blue.

 ### Example Scripts